ccamel/awesome-ccamel/README.md

 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
 - [iroiro/iroiro](https://github.com/iroiro/iroiro) -
 - [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache) - A fast cache that automatically deletes the least recently used items
-- [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Boilerplate and Starter for Next.js 14+ with App Router and Page Router support, Tailwind CSS 3.4 and TypeScript ⚡️ Made with developer experience first: Next.js + TypeScript + ESLint + Prettier + Husky + Lint-Staged + Jest + Testing Library + Cypress + Storybook + Commitlint + VSCode + Netlify + PostCSS + Tailwind CSS
+- [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Boilerplate and Starter for Next.js 14+ with App Router and Page Router support, Tailwind CSS 3.4 and TypeScript ⚡️ Made with developer experience first: Next.js + TypeScript + ESLint + Prettier + Drizzle ORM + Husky + Lint-Staged + Vitest + Testing Library + Playwright + Storybook + Commitlint + VSCode + Netlify + PostCSS + Tailwind CSS ✨
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
 Multiple engine support (llama.cpp, TensorRT-LLM)
 - [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [jitsucom/jitsu](https://github.com/jitsucom/jitsu) - Jitsu is an open-source Segment alternative.
 Fully-scriptable data ingestion engine for modern data teams.
 Set-up a real-time data pipeline in minutes, not days